Leander-s/money_manager/README.md

 This resets all the data saved in the background.
 Read will now print 0.
 You have to enter your starting amount again to start the saving process again.

+## Run server
+[!CAUTION]
+This is will likely change drastically in the future

+    money run

+This starts a money manager server to access from a money manager client.
+[!WARNING]
+There is no client yet and the server just echoes whatever one sends to it.